ElektraInitiative/PermaplanT/README.md

 - aesthetic UI
 - collaborative use

-## Features
+## Main Features

 - users can have any number of maps
+- users can work on the same map together
 - maps have a fixed number of layers (see below)
 - undo/redo
-- copy&paste of selection including succeeding crops
+- copy&paste of selection including succeeding crops across maps
 - zoom
-- translation: English, German
+- internationalization: English, German
 - everything included: no external JavaScript, Fonts, etc.

-Later, i.e. likely out of scope for first version:

-- Nextcloud integrations (calender entries, Deck tasks)
-- Import/Export
-- GPS coordinates
-- weather data (warnings on frost etc.)
-- automatic shadow and moisture calculation
-- 3D modes (forest garden)
-- Timelaps of historic garden development
-- Social features (notification that someone entered the garden, Chat&Photograph layer)

 ### Layers